kmcgillivray/courses/README.md

 ### War and Technology: Japan and Great Britain after World War II

 The aftermath of World War II meant many changes around the world.
-This course explores a small segment currents of change felt in Japan and Great Britain after the war.
+This course explores a small segment of currents of change felt in Japan and Great Britain after the war.
 It also explores the role of technology and design in war, real and imagined.

 * [The Remains of the Day](http://amzn.com/0679731725) – Kazuo Ishiguro
 * [The Wind Rises](http://amzn.com/B00MHT49KO)